 Ryan is the President of the Canadian Community Economic Development Network, past-president of the Canadian Rural Revitalization Foundation, and Libro Professor of Regional Economic Development at the University of Guelph.
 He was Program Committee Chair for the NAF 2015 Steering Committee.
 Ryan serves as the Chair of the Institute’s Advisory Committee.

 As an aquatic veterinary epidemiologist, Dr. Larry Hammell has been the lead proponent on many large, clinical research projects and partnerships with industry and government agencies.
-Larry is currently the Dean (Interim) of the UPEI School of Graduate Studies.
+Larry is currently the Dean (Interim) of the UPEI Faculty of Graduate Studies.
 He is also Professor and Associate Dean (Graduate Studies & Research) at the Atlantic Veterinary College, University of Prince Edward Island, and Co-Director of the Collaborating Centre for Epidemiology and Risk Assessment of Aquatic Animal Diseases (ERAAAD) for the World Organisation for Animal Health (OIE).
 Through his international and regional work, Larry’s research focuses on aquatic food animal health studies including disease detection and surveillance, health management through identification of risk factors and disease prevention studies, and clinical trials for improved treatment responses.